 Will I receive a billing statement?

 Paper statements are generated mid-month and mailed to the address we have on file.
 It is important to keep update your address, email, and phone number any time your contact information changes.
-You may update your contact information through your online account or by contacting the Loan Office.
+You may update your contact information through your online account or by contacting our team.

 Do I have the option to receive the billing statement electronically?

 Yes; it’s quick and easy to manage your loans with eBill & automatic ACH payments!
 Enroll through your online loan account at https://heartland.ecsi.net

 The monthly statement email will contain a link to your electronic bill, it will not contain any information specific to you or your financial information.
 If you use a Spam Filter, please make sure to set your filter to allow mail from [email protected] and [email protected] to get through your filter.

 When is my loan payment due?